talyguryn/notifier/README.md

 - [ ] styles for form
 - [ ] adding buttons with links to form
 - [x] describe api in readme
-- [ ] add link to github project to bot's about
+- [x] add link to github project to bot's about
 - [x] send links for groups and channels to owner

+-->

 ## How to use

-1. Open [chat with bot](https://t.me/wbhkbot) and run command `/start` to get a link for this chat.
+1. Open chat with bot [@wbhkbot](https://t.me/wbhkbot) and run command `/start` to get a link for this chat.

 You can add this bot to any group and get a webhook for that chat.

 2. Send POST request with params (see below) or open this link in browser to send message via form.

+### Webhook for a channel

+You can get a link to post messages to channel.

+1. Make sure that you have permission to post messages to target channel.

+2. Add bot to channel's admins list and give his access to post messages.

+3. Forward to chat with bot any message from the channel.
+You'll get a link.

 ## Send messages